Counterfactual Visual Explanations: Experiments

 We train a CNN model consisting of 2 convolutional layers and 2 fully-connected layers on this dataset.
 This network achieves 98.4\% test accuracy -- note this is well below state-of-the-art but this is not important for our purposes.
 Under this model, the size of spatial features is $4 \times 4 \times 20$.

 \textbf{Qualitative Results.} We examine counterfactual explanations for randomly selected distractor class $c'$ and corresponding image $I'$.
 Sample results are shown in \figref{fig:mnist_results}.

 The first two columns show the query and distractor images and highlight the \emph{best-edit} regions.
 We produce this highlight based on the receptive field of the convolutional feature selected through our approach.
-The third column depicts a composite image generated in pixel space by aligning the highlighted region centers in both images and then superimposing the highlighted distractor region onto the query image using the highlight intensity as the transparency value.
+The third column depicts a composite image generated in pixel space by aligning and superimposing the highlighted region centers.
 We note that our approach operates in the convolutional feature space and we present this composite as visualization.

 For the first example (first row), our approach finds that that if the left side stroke (the highlighted region) in the distractor image (2nd column) replaced the highlighted region (background) in the query image, the query image would be more likely to belong to the distractor class `4'.
 As we can see in the composite, the resulting digit does appear to be a `4'.
 As a reminder, the network was not trained to consider such transformation, rather our approach is identifying the key discriminative edits.
 In the third example, our approach finds that if the upper curve of the `3' in the query image instead looked like the horizontal stroke of the `5' in the distractor image, the query image would be more likely to belong to the distractor class `5'.